pharmaR/riskmetric/README.md

 ## Installation

 `riskmetric` is not yet on CRAN.
-Until it is, install using `devtools`.
+Until it is, install it using `devtools`.

 ```r
 devtools::install_github("pharmaR/riskmetric")